 APA History and Archives

-APA was founded in July 1892 at Clark University.
+APA was founded in July 1892, at Clark University.
 Its first president was G. Stanley Hall and it began with 31 members.
 After World War II, it expanded and grew quickly.
-Today, APA is the world's largest association of psychologists, with 54 divisions and more than 134,000 researchers, educators, clinicians, consultants and students as its members.
+Today, APA is the world's largest association of psychologists, with 54 divisions and nearly 130,000 researchers, educators, clinicians, consultants and students as its members.

 Featured Former APA President: Joseph McVicker Hunt, 1952